The Biscardo Family have been making wine from their base in Soave for over 150 years and are currently led by brothers Maurizio and Martino.

 During the course of Maurizio’s long and illustrious career, he has consulted for well known wineries around Italy and in doing so he came across the vineyards for their Puglian wines.
 Both the Pugliese and Veneto wines are characterised by an almost dangerous drinkability, aromatic purity and exceptional value for money.

-The vineyards are on the hill of the little towns around Verona at around 150 to 400 metres.
-The soil of Amarone is generally silt on loam rocks; compact red soil on basalt; compact red soil on Eocene limestone.
-Each valley gives different situations, although there is always a high calcareous concentration, with big stones in the first half metre of the ground.
-The grapes are still hand-picked up and placed in wooden cases, and this is usual done at dawn or late in the evening, to avoid the intense heat that the grapes may suffer during the day.
+The vineyards are on the hills around Verona at around 150 to 250 metres above sea level.
+The soil of Valpolicella Ripasso can generally be distinguished by either brown and red soil on silts or on loam rocks; compact red soil on basalt; or compact red soil on Eocene limestone.
+There is always a high calcareous concentration, with lots of stones in the first half metre of the ground.

 Time: 12 Months